rcos/CSCI-4470-OpenSource/Spring2017StudyGuide.md

 in the slack channel).
 Review all lecture/guest lecture notes and all labs.
 Make sure you have a solid understanding of how Github works.

-For this quiz I would recommend having the following software installed beforehand
+For this quiz I would recommend having the following software installed beforehand.
+For the Lecture Bill Hoffman present on CMake, use the [OFFLINE](Lectures/Lecture-Build-Systems/source/index.rst) version of it.

 [Python](https://www.python.org/downloads/)
 [Latex](https://www.latex-project.org/get/)